Ultimate Miami Gardens Real Estate Investing Guide for 2026

 Strategy Selection

-Events and amenities that draw visitors will be important to short-term landlords.
-Short-term house flippers research the average Days on Market (DOM) for residential property sales.
-They need to check if they will manage their spendings by liquidating their restored houses without delay.
+If you want short-term vacation rentals, you'll focus on sites with strong tourism.
+Short-term house flippers look for the average Days on Market (DOM) for residential property sales.
+They have to know if they can limit their costs by selling their renovated houses without delay.

 Active Real Estate Investing Strategies